 It is very important to check all the guidance regarding travel to the UK from your home country before you arrange your travel.

-If you can't leave quarantine, are self-isolating because you don't feel well, or haven't been able to arrange for British currency or a British bank account, you can contact the University for support with food by filling in this form.
+If you can't leave quarantine, are self-isolating because you don't feel well, or haven't been able to arrange for British currency or a British bank account, you can contact the University for support with food by emailing email@example.com.

 Please see the New Students page for information on how to access your timetable and choose your modules once you have enrolled.

 When you receive your travel visa, you will also receive a letter with further details about your BRP.
 This letter states that you will need to collect your BRP with 10 days of arriving in the UK.
 Please aim to collect your BRP as soon as possible after arriving in the UK.

 If your BRP is being delivered to the university, you should be able to collect your BRP as part of the in-person enrolment process.
 If you are due to collect your BRP from the Post Office, you will need to bring your collected BRP to your enrolment.